-Setup Group Customizable Features Description Selectable Settings Adjust Outside Temp.
-Display Adjusts the temperature reading by a few degrees. -3°C ~ ±0°C1 ~ +3°C "Trip A" Reset Timing Changes the setting of how to reset trip meter A, average fuel economy A, average speed A, and elapsed time A. When Fully Refueled/When Ignition Is Turned OFF/ Manual Reset Meter Setup "Trip B" Reset Timing Changes the setting of how to reset trip meter B, average fuel economy B, average speed B, and elapsed time B. When Fully Refueled/When Ignition Is Turned OFF/ Manual Reset Alarm Volume Control Changes the alarm volume, such as buzzers, warnings, turn signal sound, and so on.
-Max/Mid /Min Fuel Efficiency Backlight Turns the ambient meter feature on and off.
+Setup Group Customizable Features Description Selectable Settings Deflation Warning System [] - Initialises the deflation warning system.
+Initialise/Cancel Clock Setup Clock Adjustment Adjusts the time.
+Adjusting the Clock P. 128 Clock Display Sets time display 24 hour, 12 hour or off.
+24h/12h1/OFF Meter Setup Adjust Outside Temp.
+Display Adjusts the temperature reading by a few degrees. -3°C ~ ±0°C1 ~ +3°C "Trip A" Reset Timing Changes the setting of how to reset trip meter A, average fuel economy A, average speed A, and elapsed time A. When Fully Refueled/When Ignition Is Turned OFF/ Manual Reset ^{1} "Trip B" Reset Timing Changes the setting of how to reset trip meter B, average fuel economy B, average speed B, and elapsed time B. When Fully Refueled/When Ignition Is Turned OFF/ Manual Reset ^{1} Alarm Volume Control Changes the alarm volume, such as buzzers, warnings, turn signal sound, and so on.
+Max/Mid ^{1} /Min Fuel Efficiency Backlight Turns the ambient meter feature on and off.
 ON1/OFF Tachometer Selects whether the tachometer is displayed on the driver information interface.
 ON1/OFF

-Setup Group Customizable Features Description Selectable Settings Keyless Access Setup Keyless Access Beep Volume Changes the beep tone that sounds when you have a keyless remote and grab a front door handle.
-High /Low Keyless Access Beep Sets the beeper sound or not when you grab either front door handle.
+Setup Group Customizable Features Description Selectable Settings Keyless Access Setup Door Unlock Mode [] Changes which doors unlock when you grab the driver's door handle.
+Driver Door Only ^{1} /All Doors Keyless Access Beep Volume Changes the beep tone that sounds when you have a keyless remote and grab a front door handle.
+High ^{1} /Low Keyless Access Beep Sets the beeper sound or not when you grab either front door handle.
 ON1/OFF Remote Start System ON/OFF Turns the remote engine start feature on and off.
-ON /OFF Auto High-Beam Turns the auto high-beam on and off.
-ON1/OFF Interior Light Dimmer Duration Changes the length of time the interior lights stay on after you close the doors.
-60sec/30sec1/15sec Lighting Headlight Auto OFF Timer Changes the length of time the exterior lights stay on after you close the driver's door.
-60sec/30sec/15sec1/0sec Setup Instrument Illumination Sensitivity Changes the sensitivity of the brightness of the instrument panel when the headlight switch is in the AUTO position.
-Max/High/Mid /Low/Min Headlight Integration With Wipers Changes the settings for the wiper operation when the headlights automatically come on while the headlight switch is in the AUTO position.
+ON1/OFF Lighting Setup Interior Light Dimmer Duration Changes the length of time the interior lights stay on after you close the doors.
+60sec/30sec1/15sec Headlight Auto OFF Timer Changes the length of time the exterior lights stay on after you close the driver's door.
+60sec/30sec/15sec1/0sec Instrument Illumination Sensitivity Changes the sensitivity of the brightness of the instrument panel when the headlight switch is in the AUTO position.
+Max/High/Mid ^{1} /Low/Min Headlight Integration With Wipers Changes the settings for the wiper operation when the headlights automatically come on while the headlight switch is in the AUTO position.
 ON1/OFF